Arbiter1223/Daigaku-Gurashi-Custom-Students/Students/Pinka (A friendly, positive girl).md

 Name: Pinka

-Description: A friendly, positive girl
+Description: A friendly, positive girl. <a href="Pinku%20(A%20friendly%20positive%20guy).md">Pinku</a>, but as a girl.

 Author: Hatsune